 2. If a gonorrhea infection usually doesn't cause symptoms, why is it necessary to get treated?

-Even though infection often occurs without symptoms, it can still cause serious consequences for females and their infants.
+Even though infection often occurs without symptoms, it can still cause serious inflammation and consequences for females and their infants.
 Also, the only way to stop the spread of the disease is by treating everyone infected, whether they have symptoms or not.

 3. How will gonorrhea infection affect my chances of getting pregnant?